Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- Choking is an emergency, and knowing what to do when someone is choking could save their life.
+- Choking is an emergency and knowing what to do when someone is choking can save their life.

 - A person chokes when something gets stuck in their windpipe, blocking the flow of air to their lungs.

-- If someone can't clear their airway by coughing — call an ambulance, then give them 5 back blows (hits), followed by 5 chest thrusts until help arrives.
+- If someone can't clear their airway by coughing, call an ambulance, then give 5 back blows (hits) and 5 chest thrusts until help arrives.

-- Young children, as well as people living with disability, are at greater risk of choking.
+- Babies, young children and people living with disability are at higher risk of choking.

-- Keep small objects out of the reach of babies and children, and teach your child to eat safely to help prevent choking.
+- Keep small objects out of reach of babies and children.

 What is choking?

-Choking is when something gets stuck in your windpipe, blocking the flow of air to your lungs.
+Choking happens when something gets stuck in your windpipe and blocks air from getting to your lungs.

-In adults, choking can happen when a piece of food enters the trachea (windpipe) instead of the oesophagus (food pipe).
-Babies and young children put all sorts of things in their mouths and can choke on anything smaller than a 20 cent coin.
+In adults, choking may happen when a piece of food goes down the trachea (windpipe) instead of the oesophagus (food pipe).

 Sometimes the windpipe is only partly blocked.
-If you can still breathe, you may be able to push out the object by coughing forcefully.
+If you can still breathe, coughing forcefully may help clear the blockage.

 What are the symptoms of choking?